jlov7/Agent-HQ-Guard/README.md

 - **Compliance gaps** — Lack of audit trails and provenance for AI-generated changes
 - **Trust deficits** — Teams hesitant to adopt AI without governance

-Agent HQ Guard bridges this gap by providing **policy-driven enforcement** that works seamlessly with GitHub's ecosystem while maintaining the speed and flexibility that makes AI agents powerful.
+Agent HQ Guard explores how **policy-driven enforcement** can work seamlessly with GitHub's ecosystem while maintaining the speed and flexibility that makes AI agents powerful.

 ## What Agent HQ Guard Delivers